Home ยป Recipes ยป Popular ยป Cookies

 Can use raisins or dried cranberries in place of chocolate chips.

-I used Designs For Health protein powder - I recommend using a good tasting protein powder for this recipe.
+I used Vanilla Ice Cream Isolate protein powder from 1UP Nutrition – can use code BAILS at checkout to save 20% off everything.
+I recommend using a good tasting protein powder for this recipe.

 The nutrition information provided is calculated based on industry-standard software and should be used as a general guide only.
 The information may vary depending on ingredient substitutions, cooking techniques, and individual serving sizes.
 It is the responsibility of the reader to ensure the accuracy and appropriateness of the nutritional information provided.
 Always consult a qualified healthcare provider for personalized medical or nutritional advice.